-Phone inquiries may interfere with staff performing testing and should therefore only be made when there is an urgent need for test results.
+Phone inquiries may interfere with staff performing testing and should therefore only be made when there is an urgent need for test resultsor the need to speak with the staff regarding a specific sample or test.
 When necessary, test results may be obtained by telephoning 415-353-1667.
 Inquiries concerning specimen collection and processing, validity of laboratory results, discrepancies in the data, and other problems will be referred to the appropriate section or to a laboratory physician.

 Laboratory results are stored in the Laboratory Information System (LIS) by the patient's unit number and by most recent date and time of collection.
 To ensure that the correct patient is selected when laboratory data are requested, please provide the patient's medical record number.
 If the medical record number is not available, please give the patient's first and last names and date of birth.
 At present our LIS stores results in an immediately accessible fashion for 1 year (after an inpatient has been discharged or after the last test has been completed for an outpatient episode of care).
 Results are available for an additional 3- 4 years from our LIS archive area, however, these results are not as easily retrieved.